Selling products to retailers is getting easier

 As a result, chain stores are looking for artisan and craft products from local producers.
 It gives them kudos and brings shoppers into their stores.

 The real value is your story

 Big retailers don’t really need your product.
 They have plenty on their shelves already.
-And Howard says they’re not going to make much money selling your goods, either.
+And they’re not going to make much money selling your goods, either.
 Your real value to them is your brand.

 If you plan on selling products to retailers, make sure you leverage your backstory.
 It doesn’t matter how small you might be – if you’re unique and interesting, you make their store more inviting.

 Don’t waste your time trying to look polished.
 Focus on developing a compelling brand story: